Franciszek Ksawery Lampi: Later career

 He exhibited at Warsaw Salons in 1828, 1838, 1841 and 1845; and opened a small private art school in 1841.

 Lampi painted mostly aristocratic portraits and specialized in the Romantic depictions of attractive women.
 What's more, he produced fantastic landscapes and seascapes inspired by the new intellectual forces of the Age of Enlightenment and the philosophical evolution of Romanticism in Poland.
-His art style was similar to the work of Italian Salvator Rosa and Claude Joseph Vernet of France.
+His art style was similar to the work of Italian Salvator Rosa and Claude-Joseph Vernet of France.
 He gave art classes in his studio, but also traveled.
 In 1817–1819 he was teaching in Kraków.
 Among his most notable students were Wojciech Korneli Stattler and Piotr Michałowski.

-In 1823 he went to Lublin on commission, in 1830 to Vilna.
+In 1823 he went to Lublin on commission, in 1830 to Vilnius.
 After the November Uprising against the Russian Empire he spent a few years in Wrocław (Breslau) before returning to Warsaw in 1836.
 In 1840 he visited Dresden, Berlin and Munich – known as Franz Xaver Ferdinand von Lampi in German.

 In 1850 Lampi returned to Warsaw where he died in 1852 at the age of 70, said to have been a possible victim of the cholera outbreak.
 His work can be found at the National Museum of Poland and its branches including Warsaw, Kraków, Poznań as well as in the Mykolas Žilinskas Art Gallery (Kaunas, Lithuania).